 As early as 6-8 weeks of age, babies can understand cues that can help them to figure out what’s going to happen next.
 Establishing a regular bedtime routine (baby sleep training) can be very beneficial to your little one, for example: Feeding your baby, changing your baby’s nappy, giving them a bath and reading them a bedtime story can all constitute a regular bedtime routine.

-Exposing your 1-3month old baby to sunlight during the day, and keeping the curtains closed at night (especially in Summer) can also help to establish a sleep routine for your little one.
+Exposing your 1-3month old baby to sunlight during the day, and keeping the curtains closed at night (especially in Summer) can also help to establish a sleep routine for your little one, and ultimately, help them to fall asleep more easily.

 3- 7 months